Graduate Courses in Marine Biology

 Adaptations of marine invertebrates (e.g. oysters, mussels) to heat or salinity stress.

 Three short oral presentations 3 x 10% = 30%

 OCSC 7300: Plankton Dynamics

 This course will examine the selected aspects of the ecology, food web interactions and dynamics of marine plankton (i.e. bacterioplankton, phytoplankton and zooplankton).
 The focus of this course will be to evaluate the interactions among the different trophic levels, and the interactions of food webs with upper ocean biogeochemical processes.

 Classes will meet once per week for approximately 3 hours.

 Term paper 25%

-This graduate studies course takes a global view of marine fisheries resource management, currently in crisis from failure of governments to prevent the collapse of many major commercial fisheries.
+This graduate studies course takes a global view of marine fisheries resource management, with a focus on the failure of governments to prevent the collapse of many major commercial fisheries.
 The objectives, principles and quantitative theory of fisheries management are reviewed.
 Classroom discussions include the role of industry, federal and regional governments, and non-governmental organizations (NGOs) in managing living marine resources, both wild stocks and cultured species.